 Such a mode was created for communication and team work.
 It's not always about beating your opponent, but rather learning just how other people well based on the character they're using.
 I've learned a few new things about Poison and Rolento just from watching other people play.
 Get a good group together and have a weekly endless lobby gathering so you can learn a few things, and get to know some really great people.

 Poison kicking butt.

-So you've been getting rocked in the first or 2nd round.
+So you've been getting rocked in the first or second round.
 Your opponent is giving you a good beating with Rolento and you have Ultra ready to unleash.
-They knock you down to the ground, and you figure"oh no they don't, I'm not going down without a fight!".
+They knock you down to the ground, and you figure, "Oh no they don't, I'm not going down without a fight!"
 So you decide to use your Ultra as you're getting up.
-Then they end up blocking it, or even worse see it coming and jump over you, leaving you open to a barrage of attacks.
-Then you sit there and wonder "how the heck did that happen?".
+Then they end up blocking it, or even worse, see it coming and jump over you, leaving you open to a barrage of attacks.
+Then you sit there and wonder, "How the heck did that happen?"